vredcloudsec/blog/_posts/2018-01-21-the-why-of-url-encoding.md

   #og_image: /assets/Asymmetric-encryption.png
   #caption: "Photo from the series: [**Straying around**](/weekend_stories/2021/2021-03_Stray_around_3/)"
   actions:
-    - label: "See More"
+    - label: "Read More"
       url: /weekend_stories/2021/2021-03_Stray_around_3/
-excerpt: "This post has an overlay header image"
+excerpt: "URL Encoding in the browser"
-tagline: "This is a custom tagline content which overrides the *default* page excerpt."
+tagline: "Why do we need it and what would the internet look like without it."
 ---